wso2/docs-is/en/docs/fragments/fb-claim-mapping.md

 All the basic information of a user/application is stored in the form of claims.
-But for the same information, different Identity Providers(IDP) have different claims.
+However, for the same information, different Identity Providers(IDP) have different claims.
 Therefore, there should be a proper mechanism to map those claims within Identity Providers.